Powerlearnproject/se-day1-assignment-chikwendusylvester/README.md

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

+Software engineers encounter various challenges throughout the development process, including:
+  - Changing Requirements: Requirements may change during the development cycle, leading to scope creep and project delays.
+  - Tight Deadlines: Pressure to deliver software products on schedule can result in rushed development and compromised quality.
+  - Technical Debt: Accrued from shortcuts or suboptimal solutions, technical debt can impede future development efforts and increase maintenance costs.
+Strategies for Overcoming Challenges: Strategies for overcoming challenges include effective communication, agile methodologies, prioritization of tasks, and regular reassessment of project goals and timelines.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+  - Importance of Testing: Testing is a critical aspect of QA and involves various types of testing, including:
+  - Unit Testing: Testing individual components or modules of software.
+  - Integration Testing: Testing interactions between different components or subsystems.
+  - System Testing: Testing the entire software system as a whole.
+  - Acceptance Testing: Testing the software against user requirements to ensure it meets user needs.

 #Part 2: Introduction to AI and Prompt Engineering